Missouri Court Records

 Requestors may avoid the additional charges by requesting the records in person.
 However, advance requests must be made if the records are to be used on non-working days (holidays), Saturdays and Thursday evenings.

-Publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Publicly available records may also be accessible from some third-party websites.
+Such platforms operate independently without any ties to state governmental entities.
+They offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 Accessing Sealed Civil Court Records in Missouri

-As indicated in Mo.
-Ann.
-Stat. §§ 211.321, 630.14, some records are not generally open to the public.
+Under Missouri public record laws ( §§ 211.321, 630.14), some records are not generally open to the public.
 These include information pertaining to juveniles, trade secret information, financial information and records of mental health evaluations.
-In many cases, the subject(s) of record may request that the record be sealed or destroyed.
+In many cases, the subject(s) of the record may request that the record be sealed or destroyed.
 However, the courts also have the discretion of seal records where there is a justification for its confidentiality.

 To request a sealed record, interested persons are advised to check for and view the court order which deemed the record sealed or confidential.
 Typically, this order indicates “specific and tangible threats to important values”.
 Where this is indicated, the requestor may proceed to request a subpoena which will provide them (the requestor) access to the record for a stated period.
 If the record has been sealed inexplicably, and the court order does not articulate tangible reasons for this restriction, the requestor may challenge the order by moving to strike the record’s confidentiality.
 In either case, the requestor may require legal assistance.